Bringing critical wastewater management services to Royston and Union Bay

 Phase 1A will provide the foundational infrastructure needed for connection of future phases as communities grow, and all future connections will benefit from this work.

-The plan is to install two pump stations in Phase 1A and one additional pump station in Phase 1B.
+The plan is to install two pump stations in Phase 1A (Union Bay and Royston) and one additional pump station in Phase 1B (Kilmarnock).

 - Small community kiosk/underground pump station at proposed location, with a regional pump station located near Highway 19A